May 2017 ~ Home to Alaska

 Graduation PartyMay 17th, 2017

-Emma wanted to have a small celebration with a few key people involved in her life.
-Dyson's graciously offered the use of their cool gazebo and surrounding Hobbit-land so we cooked burgers on the grill and enjoyed conversation and Anna's cake creation afterward.
+Nina wanted to have a small celebration with a few key people involved in her life.
+Dyson's graciously offered the use of their cool gazebo and surrounding Hobbit-land so we cooked burgers on the grill and enjoyed conversation and Nana's cake creation afterward.

 Class of 2017!May 16th, 2017